jayanth9676/AI-breast-cancer/README.md

 ## Features

-- Breast cancer prediction using a supervised learning classification algorithm
+- Breast cancer prediction using various supervised learning classification algorithms
 - Website deployment on Heroku
 - Utilization of HTML5, CSS3, JS, Django, and ML frameworks such as scikit-learn